 - The teacher is more important than Google, perhaps now more than ever

-We should not be apologists for not using technology, but we should understand the complex issues and the need for balance in our schools and in our lives.
-The truth is, the kinds of learning our students need today means that, more often than not, it really IS about the technology.
+We should not be apologists for technology advocacy, but we should understand the complex issues and the need for balance in our schools and in our lives.
+The truth is, the kinds of learning our students need today means that, more often than not, it really is about the technology.